pH-7/Obfuscator-Class/README.md

 # PHP Obfuscator

-Simple and effective Obfuscator PHP class (this is not a stupid `base64 encoding` script, but a real and effective obfuscation script)
+Simple, easy-to-use and effective Obfuscator PHP class.

+**this is not a stupid `base64 encoding` script, but a real and effective obfuscation script).**

 ## Overview